Straw Supplies

 No cards or Paypal please

-Cheques should be made out to R. Sault.
+Cheques should be made out to H. R. Sault.

 Please do not make cheques payable to ‘Simply Straw’.